jaylon-nelson-sellers/NeuroPlay/ROADMAP.md

 ## Understand and Implement Games
 Starting from least to most complex, the design for the board games will be created.
 A inheritable game object would be ideal.
 Games
-- Tic-Tac-Toe
-- Connect 4
-- Battleship
+- War
-- Gomoku
+- Takoyaki
-- Chess
+- Riichi Mahjong
+- Four in a Row
-- Risk
+- Nine Men's Morris

 ## Code using Model-View-Controller Pattern
 The code should have Low Coupling, High Cohesion.
 It should adhere to the model view controller pattern.